What is Sales Performance Management?

 Automatic tracking tools allow for easy access to full payment history.
 This leads to reduced risk, higher compliance, and seamless security in the case of an audit.

-With data-driven analytics, finance can enjoy improved forecasting, better modeling capabilities, and faster, more informed decision-making.
+With data-driven analytics, finance can enjoy improved accurate sales forecasting, advanced modeling capabilities, and faster, more informed decision-making.

 By reducing over-and underpayment, finance can increase top-line revenue and sales margins.

-Greater visibility into sales performance leads to more opportunities for HR to address performance needs and make coaching available for underperforming reps, resulting in higher employee engagement.
+Greater visibility into sales performance leads to more opportunities for HR to address performance needs and make coaching available for underperforming reps, resulting in higher employee engagement and employee performance.

 Payment accuracy leads to more confidence and trust among sales reps, which increases employee retention within the sales force.